Jeff McWaters: Lawsuits and challenges

 In July 2005, Amerigroup's annual revenue had grown to $1.8 billion with a stock price of $46.92 per share.
 In September 2005, Amerigroup missed the analysts' estimated earnings for the second quarter, meaning they would fall short in the third quarter and have to report a loss of $2.3 million as opposed to a profit of $24.7 million.
 The Medicaid managed-care market in Fort Worth, Texas had slowly diminished to Amerigroup and one other competitor.
 When the competitor's plan failed, Amerigroup took on its remaining members at the state's request.
 The patients in question needed more care than Amerigroup had expected, and the company had updated its computer processing systems which resulted in expenses hitting the books earlier than anticipated.

 On September 28, 2005, Amerigroup announced its loss, and by October 27, the company's stock price had dropped to $15.45 per share.
 The company performed better in the fourth quarter of 2005, but it took several months for Amerigroup to fully recover.

 In 2007, Amerigroup settled a lawsuit brought on by shareholders who claimed to have been defrauded following the company's drop in share price as a result of the money lost in the third quarter of 2005.
 Amerigroup paid $5 million in settlements.

-Amerigroup became subject to a second lawsuit lead by an ex-employee along with the state of Illinois and the Federal Government.
+Amerigroup became subject to a second lawsuit led by an ex-employee along with the state of Illinois and the Federal Government.
 The False Claims Act stated that Amerigroup had defrauded the government by discouraging women with advanced pregnancies as well as other high-cost patients from signing up for care under Amerigroup.
 However, Amerigroup argued that the state had previously agreed it was unwise for these patients to switch care provider.
 A federal jury ruled against the company, and Amerigroup settled the lawsuit in 2008 with $225 million.